 Hang large maps in your home and allow them to be a constant reference whenever applicable—and you might be surprised at how often they are applicable.

 From vacation planning to finding the home of famous authors or sports stars, from identifying where certain animals live to plotting different land forms and waterways that come up, having a map within reach is invaluable to enriching your child’s understanding of the world we live in.

 Children are naturally creative and the urge to craft can come at any time.
 Keeping arts and crafts supplies always within reach removes the barriers for them so they can put their inspiration right to work.

-Having physical objects that kids can see and touch and move around brings these abstract concepts to live.
+Having physical objects that kids can see, touch, and move around brings these abstract concepts to life.
 There are many kits available made specifically to represent mathematical ideas.
 Even if your child is not struggling, manipulative tend to make math feel like play and the concepts begin to really sink in.

 Studies about the benefits of good music on the brain have been well reported on.
 Make music a part of your home.
 Don’t simply play what’s popular today, but explore different genres from different time periods and different parts of the world.